cynj-at/KanjiStudyJam/README.md

 3. If you don't want the game to automatically start, please remove the line "./KanjiStudyJam" in the build.sh and type "./KanjiStudyJam" yourself after compiling.
 4. If not, navigate to the project folder in your terminal and just type "./build.sh" -> as long as you have a c/c++ compiler ready, it should compile and start.
 5. Except for Max/Msp there won't be any dependencies for the reason, that i won't update it permanently and so can assure, that all libraries work.
 If you still want to use later version of the dependencies, please feel free to change the "CMakeFiles.txt".
+6. Before you start, please open the .maxpat files in the Max directory.
+Otherwise the osc-data won't be send.

 The game itself is pretty self-explanatory.
 If there should be questions, just send me a message: laani@tutanota.com